Keystroke Logging Publication

 Leijten, M., & Van Waes, L. (2013).
 Keystroke Logging in Writing Research: Using Inputlog to Analyze and Visualize Writing Processes.
 Written Communication 30(3), 358Ė392 | DOI: 10.1177/0741088313491692 | PDF

 In February 2014 this article received the J.R.
 Hayes award for Excellence in Writing Research; best methodological article in Written Communication (2012-2013)

-A new version of Inputlog is now available.
-Inputlog 5.1 includes new and extended analyses: new categories in the summary analysis, source analysis, revision analysis, automated process graphs etc. This version also has a new interface with more focus on the pre and post processing of data files.
-For instance, you can now filter and merge data within the program itself.
-Also the installation procedure is updated and a lot of smaller debugs are fixed.
-The version is compatible with the latest computer configurations. | download
+The new version of Inputlog will be available mid-April.
+Inputlog 6 includes new and extended analyses: new categories in the summary analysis, refined pause analysis.
+This version also has a slightly changed interface with more focus on the possibility to construct experimental flows.
+This version of Inputlog will be accompanied with a full description of the program (Help-file).
+Also the installation procedure is updated and smaller debugs are fixed.

 You can take a look at a demonstration video in which we combine Inputlog with Tobii T60.

 You can now watch video tutorials that describe importing data in excel, some basic and elaborate coding, creating pivot tables and producing visual representations of the writing process.

 Inputlog is a logging tool that logs all types of input modes: keyboard, mouse & speech recognition.
 Researchers make frequent use of keystroke logging tools to describe online writing or translation processes in detail.